 As there seems no possibility of my remaining many hours in this world, I beg leave to recommend to the consideration of the Admiralty a sister who if my conduct or service should be found deserving any memory their favour might be shown to her together with a widowed mother.

-I am Sir remaining with great respect, your ever Obedt & humble servt, E. Riou
+I am Sir remaining with great respect, your ever Obedt & humble servt, Riou

 With the boats gone, Riou’s efforts to save the ship continued undiminished.
-Though the Guardian was wholly unmanageable it appeared that she had sunk as far as she would go.
+Though unmanageable, HMS Guardian was wholly unmanageable it appeared that she had sunk as far as she would go.
 This appears to have been due to empty casks in the hold pressing up against the lower deck, the hatchways of which had been firmly secured.
 In addition, as well as the damage at the stern, there was also a hole in the bows and through this iron and shingle ballast seems to have washed out.
-The vessel could not be steered and was drifting at the mercy of wind and wave.
+The vessel was however drifting at the mercy of wind and wave.
 It was at this time that Riou’s leadership was most impressive.
 At one stage he had to face down a near mutiny when some of the men constructed a raft of the booms and were readying to leave the ship on it.
-Quite providentially a favourable breeze sprung up as they were launching it and Riou convinced them to stay with the Guardian.
+Quite providentially a favourable breeze sprung up as they were launching it and Riou convinced them to stay with HMS Guardian.

 On arrival in Cape Town Riou now wrote another letter: